tickets-dao/sandbox/atomyze-bft-2.3-devel/README.md

-All chaincodes are run in isolated container inside dind(docker in docker) It is highly discouraged to change the **IP** variable for security reasons
+All chaincodes are run in isolated container inside dind(docker in docker) It is highly discouraged to change the **IP** variable for security reasons Some services use private images so additional access is required.
+Otherwise you can override private services with **alipine:3**.

 ## How to